 Harold Peacock’s post-graduate qualification in applied finance belies his deep love of history and adventure.
 He has visited sixty countries as diverse as Iceland from where he ventured north of the Arctic Circle to see Puffins in their natural habitat, and Bolivia where he gasped at an altitude greater than Base Camp in the Himalayas.
-All the while he has enjoyed contradictory events like Royal Garden Parties at Buckingham Palace in England, and country pub hospitality in remote Thargomindah in Outback Australia.
+All the while he has enjoyed similarly differing events like Royal Garden Parties at Buckingham Palace in England, and country pub hospitality in remote Thargomindah in Outback Australia.

 His stories result in the unexpected.
 A series of claims-to-fame short stories drew top marks from his old English teacher from school.
 A family history that Harold wrote for his uncle unexpectedly sold in four countries.

 This blog records Harold’s appreciation of everyday life and travel from an historic perspective, weaving his love of history into unique individualistic posts.
 Please follow, share, and enjoy.